analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

 </pre>

 ## Conceptual Modeling
-A high-level description of information needs that typically includes only the main concepts and the main relationships among them
+A high-level description of information needs that typically includes only the main concepts and the main relationships among them.

 <pre>
 Concept Model example: